jules-line-plus/jngwock.github.io/_posts/2020-11-30-sample-push.md

     2. Generate .p12 file from the certificate
     3. Send the .p12 file and its password to us

-<span style="color:yellow"> Please make sure that the push certificate MUST be the same with the build certificate.</span>
+<span style="color:yellow"> Please make sure that the push certificate MUST be same as the build certificate.</span>

 ## Android and Web: FCM